Anglo-American School of Sofia

-The Anglo-American School in Sofia (AAS) is a private school founded in 1967 in Sofia under the sponsorship of the American and British embassies.
+The Anglo-American School in Sofia (AAS) is a private school founded in 1967 in Sofia, Bulgaria under the sponsorship of the American and British embassies.

-In 2005 the school was incorporated by virtue of an Agreement between the Government of the Republic of Bulgaria and the Government of the United States of America.
+In 2005, the school was incorporated by virtue of an agreement between the government of the Republic of Bulgaria and the Government of the United States of America.

 Overview

 The Anglo-American School of Sofia (AAS) was established in 1967 for children from the United States and the United Kingdom.
-The Charter permits the School to enroll children from other diplomatic missions and generally from the international community in Sofia.
+The charter permits the school to enroll children from other diplomatic missions and generally from the international community in Sofia.

-The Anglo-American School of Sofia is a member of the Central & Eastern European Schools Association CEESA, as well as The Council of British International Schools (COBIS) and The European Council of International Schools (ECIS).
+The Anglo-American School of Sofia is a member of the Central & Eastern European Schools Association (CEESA), as well as The Council of British International Schools (COBIS) and The European Council of International Schools (ECIS).
 The school is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 AAS-Sofia is an authorized International Baccalaureate World School.

-The Anglo-American School is governed by a Board of Directors which consists of nine members - four appointed by the American Ambassador, four by the British Ambassador and the elected President of the Parent Teacher Organization.
+The Anglo-American School is governed by a Board of Directors which consists of nine members - four appointed by the American Ambassador, four by the British Ambassador, and the elected President of the Parent Teacher Organization.

 Enrollment

-Anglo-American School of Sofia is the largest international school in Bulgaria, with over 500 students.
-The students come from over 40 countries and the staff from more than 10.
-This gives AAS a very international culture and environment.
-Some students are enrolled into the school for short period of time because of the nature of their parent's occupation and some stay in the school from K-12.
+The Anglo-American School of Sofia is the largest international school in Bulgaria, with over 500 students.
+Students come from over 40 countries and the staff from more than 10.
+This gives the AAS an international culture and environment.
+Some students are enrolled into the school for a short period of time because of the nature of their parent's occupation and some stay in the school from K-12.

 Curriculum

 The Anglo-American School curriculum seeks to combine elements of the American and British programs and emphasizes on individualized instruction.

-Based on students’ age the school is organized into three major sections - Elementary (Preschool – Grade 5), Middle (Grades 6-8) and High School (Grades 9 – 12).
-Through Grade 5 the homeroom teachers are responsible for the four core areas of English (Language Arts), mathematics, science and social studies and follow recently revised curricula.
-In Grades 6 and 10 there is more specialized departmental teaching.
-At all levels the core program is supported by programs in Art, French (from Grade 1), Spanish, ICT, Music and Physical Education.
+Based on the students’ age, the school is organized into three major sections - Elementary (Preschool – Grade 5), Middle (Grades 6-8) and High School (Grades 9 – 12).
+Through Grade 5, the homeroom teachers are responsible for the four core areas of English (Language Arts), mathematics, science, social studies, and follow recently revised curricula.
+In Grades 6 and 10, there is more specialized departmental teaching.
+At all levels, the core program is supported by programs in art, French (from Grade 1), Spanish, ICT, Music and Physical Education.

 The curriculum has four core elements: Language & Literacy, Mathematics, Science, and Social Studies.

-The curriculum is supported by a range of computer hardware and software and by a library.
-There is an intensive ESL program from Grades 1-5 and a flexible resource program for students with some limited learning disabilities.
+The curriculum is supported by a range of computer hardware, software, and by a library.
+There is an intensive ESL program from Grades 1-5 and a flexible resource program for students with limited learning disabilities.

 Elementary school

-The AAS Elementary School teaches Kindergarten through to grade 5.
+The AAS Elementary School teaches Kindergarten through grade 5.

-The curriculum encompasses Mathematics, Language Arts, Social Studies and Science and also regular specialist teaching in subjects such as Art, Music, ICT and Physical Education.
-Although the language of instruction is English, Bulgarian and French are offered as world language options.
+The curriculum encompasses mathematics, language arts, social studies, science and also regular specialist teaching in subjects such as art, music, ICT and physical education.
+Although the language of instruction is in English, Bulgarian and French are offered as world language options.